-Further, we don’t know where she gets the eye for detail from—her mother (who is also a designer), the things she gets inspired by, or it’s just talent, we have no answer, but we are glad that she’s here and here to stay.
+Further, we don’t know where she gets the eye for detail from—her mother (who is also a designer), the things she gets inspired by, or it’s just talent, we have no answer, but we are glad she’s here, and here to stay.

 We catch up with Lal, who tells us more about her latest collect Cloudy Iridescence, her inspirations, her creative process, and more.